karolusz/adls-acl/README.md

 `scope` string.
 Optional
 If set to `default` it will set the specified ACLs as `default ACLs` [MS DOCS: Types of ACLs](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-access-control#types-of-acls).
 If not present, ACLs will be set as `access ACLs`.

+`recursive` bool.
+Optional
+If set to `True` that ACL will be applied recursively to every subdirectroy and file inside the directory this ACL is to be set on.

 #### Special ACLs